Gel water - the fourth form of waterMette Skjærbæk

 If you add fruit, Chia seeds and/or vegetables, the molecular structure of the water (H2O) is transformed into H3O2 due to an extra hydrogen and oxygen atom.
 The gel water is charged by electrolytes and is the same as the water in our cells, which means that when you ingest gel water (H3O2), it is more easily absorbed by your cells than H2O.

 Chia seeds are packed with healthy omega-3 fatty acids (2 tbsp.
 Chia seeds contain more omega 3 fatty acids than a piece of salmon fillet).
 Chia seeds also contain antioxidants, proteins, calcium and dietary fiber, which strengthen the body and skin.

 I am a self-proclaimed "water-pusher" - because I can’t help but try to inspire to focus on a well-hydrated body as the source of well-being.
-For the same reason, we write Stay hydrated - DRINK WATER, on all Karmameju Skincare products, because it is also so important for our largest organ: The skin.
+For the same reason, we write STAY HYDRATED - DRINK WATER, on all Karmameju Skincare products, because it is also ever so important for our largest organ: The skin.

 Typical signs that you lack hydration in the body